kelbyludwig/kel.bz/content/post/javaexec.md

 `Runtime.exec` is (still) unsafe for user-controlled input!
 I imagine this is not specific to Java or `Runtime.exec` either.
 Code that constructs OS commands using user-input is scary and error-prone.
-It should be avoided completely!
+It should be avoided!

 If there are not high-level and secure libraries to perform a task without resorting to OS-level commands I recommend coming up with a solution that